 Recognizing these gait faults and implementing corrective measures is crucial for maintaining a horse's health and performance.

-By addressing gait faults early on, riders can help prevent long-term issues and ensure their horse's continued success in the saddle.
+By addressing gait faults early, riders can help prevent long-term issues and ensure their horses' continued success in the saddle.

 Recognizing Gait Faults